Recharge plug-in hybrid cars

 The full electric powertrain – for a silent, powerful and refined zero tailpipe emission driving experience.

-An effective powertrain technology where electricity supports the combustion engine for a smoother and more fuel-efficient drive.
+An effective powertrain technology where electricity supports the petrol or diesel engine for a smoother and more fuel-efficient drive.